Multi-photon entanglement and interferometry: Quantum communication

 Most applications of quantum teleportation include the subsequent manipulation of the teleported photon.
 Thus a freely propagating output state, which is teleported with high fidelity, is strongly desired.
-Possible solutions (Braunstein and Kimble, 1998; Kok and Braunstein, 2000) could include the discrimination of one- and two-photon events at detector p [Fig.~\ref{telidea} (b)], a quantum non-demolition measurement of the photon number in mode 3, or the introduction of an unbalanced coupling between modes 1-4 relative to modes 2-3.
-Due to the lack of appropriate technology, none of the proposed schemes has so far been realized.
+In the Innsbruck experiment, however, owing to the probabilistic nature of SPDC, there was also the chance to register a pf1f2 coincidence (Fig.~\ref{telidea}b), seemingly indicating the preparation of a single photon and the identification of a $|\psi^{-}\rangle_{12}$, which could occur unfortunately due to an unwanted event of two-pair emission during the second passage of the UV-pulse, with no emission in the first passage.
+In such a case, no photon propagates to Bob.
+Thus in the experiment, a successful teleportation act had to be confirmed by a detection event at Bob's side.
+Because of this fact, Braunstein and Kimble (1998) in their comment classified the experiment as involving a ``post-selection'', and implied that the fidelity of the process therefore was not sufficient.
+In their reply (Bouwmeester \textit{et al}.
+Nature, 1998), they point out that the situation should be interpreted as reducing the efficiency of teleportation rather than its quality.
+Possible solutions (Braunstein and Kimble, 1998; Kok and Braunstein, 2000) could include the discrimination of one- and two-photon events at detector p [Fig.~\ref{telidea} (b)], a quantum non-demolition measurement of the photon number in mode 3.
+It should be noted that if one uses a single-photon source or entangled pairs from a single quantum emitter, e.g., from a quantum dot (c.f.
+Stevenson et al. 2006, Akopian et al. 2006), one in principle does not need to worry about the double pair emission of SPDC at least up to the antibunching quality of the source.
+However, due to the lack of appropriate technology, such scheme has not been thus far realized.